Monday, October 28, 2024

 2. Singleness requires a special calling.
 This pushes back on the idea that the gift of singleness is given to some, and you need that special power to cope with being single.

-3. Sinfulness means no intimacy.
+3. Singleness means no intimacy.
 Great comments on friendships and their many benefits.
 Our culture has so raised the idea of romantic love to be the ideal form of expression, that we are unable to see the value of deep, close, intimate, yet non-sexual friendships.

 4. Singleness means no family.
 As Christians, the nuclear family does not have precedence over the larger family of God.
 Allberry shares many stories of how he has been part of families’ lives, providing the reader with many practical ideas.